aiyer16/recipe-app-backend/README.md

 # recipe-app-api
-REST API for the Recipe App created using Django REST framework.
-Clone this repository to use as template to fulfill all your API needs.
+REST API for a simple Recipe application created using Django REST framework.
+Uses Postgres databases as backend.
+Clone this repository to use as template to fulfill all your REST API needs.

 ## Getting Started